LGD-P/Getter/readme.md

 - Ensure you have a clear understanding of the data you are extracting and how it will be used.
 - Regularly update your browser and extensions to protect against potential vulnerabilities.

----

-Let me know if you'd like further customization or additional sections!